Dora19094/MyChartsProject/README.md

 4. You can check they are all on the same network by running the command `docker network inspect saasNet` in the terminal.

-Note: We have not yet achieved to solve the cors errors that appear when fetching in frontend from the backend in the dockerised application.
-So api calls will not work when dockerised.
-The first time we run docker compose it worked, but gradually with every new docker compose those errors developed.

 ### Contributing